ranjodhsingh1729/ensmallen/doc/optimizers.md

 *An optimizer for [differentiable functions](#differentiable-functions).*

-Gradient Descent is a technique to minimize a function.
-This is a Gradient Descent variant that adapts learning rates for each parameter for better convergence rates.
-DeltaBarDelta adjusts a weight’s learning rate by increasing it by a fixed amount when the current slope aligns with the exponential average of past slopes, and decreasing it by a proportion when it opposes them.
+A Gradient Descent variant that adapts learning rates for each parameter to improve convergence.
+The rate is increased additively when the current gradient's sign is consistent with its exponential moving average, and decreased multiplicatively when the signs are opposed.

 #### Constructors